Anon-Planet/thgtoa/docs/guide/index.md

 ## Using Bitcoin anonymously option

 Despite this, it is possible to safely anonymize Bitcoin through the use of non-custodial collaborative transactions and privacy-preserving spending tools.
-This is possible with a protocol called [ZeroLink](https://code.samourai.io/whirlpool/Whirlpool/-/blob/whirlpool/THEORY.md) and an implementation called Whirlpool which as two clients that utilize it and provide the necessary spending tools, detailed below.
+This is possible with a protocol called [ZeroLink](https://coinbureau.com/review/bitcoin-tumbling-zerolink-will-hide-coins/) and an implementation called [Whirlpool](https://bitcoiner.guide/whirlpool/) which has clients (applications for the user) that utilize it and provide the necessary spending tools, detailed below.
 So, you might be wondering how?
 Well, it is actually pretty simple:

 1. Purchase Bitcoin at a non-KYC exchange (such as one found on <https://kycnot.me/>)

-2. Create a wallet with [Samourai Wallet](https://www.samouraiwallet.com/) (Android) or [Sparrow Wallet](https://www.sparrowwallet.com/) (Desktop).
-Both of these use the Whirlpool protocol to gain the user forward-facing on-chain privacy on Bitcoin.
+2. Create a wallet with [Sparrow Wallet](https://www.sparrowwallet.com/) (Desktop Linux, Windows and Mac are available).
+Sparrow uses the Whirlpool protocol to give the user forward-looking anonymity with BTC.
+You do not have anonymity by default when using BTC.

-3. Deposit coins into the wallet and follow the relevant instructions ([Samourai](https://docs.samourai.io/wallet/usage), [Sparrow](https://www.sparrowwallet.com/docs/mixing-whirlpool.html)) to remove their historic links.
+3. Deposit coins into the wallet and follow the relevant instructions here for [Sparrow](https://www.sparrowwallet.com/docs/quick-start.html).

 4. Funds should only be spent from the Postmix account, as that is the account with the coins that have gained anonymity through Whirlpool.